 You are many things to different people, and balancing all of these roles can be tricky.
 As we carry out our work at The City, it is important that we are not influenced by personal or outside interests.
-We want to provide services to citizens in a way that is fair, objective and impartial so that we do not give anyone an unfair advantage, or create an advantage for ourselves.
-Putting Calgary first isn't just about being fair and honest; it is also about protecting our reputation and the trust citizens have in us.
+We want to provide services to members of the public in a way that is fair, objective and impartial so that we do not give anyone an unfair advantage, or create an advantage for ourselves.
+Putting Calgary first isn't just about being fair and honest; it is also about protecting our reputation and the trust members of the public have in us.

 Behaviours for putting Calgary first

 - Set aside personal views and focus on what is best for The City and its people.

 - Remain politically neutral in the performance of your duties.

 - Tell your Leader if you are asked to participate in decision-making on a matter that could benefit you or someone connected to you.

 - Use your own time for private interests, such as taking part in a community event or political activity.